kubecost/docs/using-kubecost/navigating-the-kubecost-ui/collections.md

 You can filter and recategorize your cost table using _Aggregate By_ and _Add Filters_. _Aggregate By_ allows you to organize your costs by a listed category, and supports single and multi-aggregation. _Add Filters_ allows for flexible filtering of your table items, including filtering by custom labels.

 After having added items to your collection, selecting _Costs in Collection_ will provide a complete list of all items, as well as key cost metrics including total and percentage costs of both Kubernetes and cloud items.

+{% hint style="info" %}
+Percentage spends refers to the total Kubernetes/Cloud cost within the collection to all Kubernetes/Cloud costs within your environment respectively, not the percentage of total spend within the collection.
+For example, if a collection contains $20 of Kubernetes spend and the total allocation data in that same window is $50, the percentage of Kubernetes spend will be 40%.
+{% endhint %}

+In the event there is cost overlap from conflicting Kubernetes and cloud costs, they will be reflected in a special Overlap category.
+Kubecost automatically subtracts the overlapping costs so that the totals seen for the collection are accurate and do not contain duplicate costs.
+Currently, overlap is only considered for CPU/GPU/RAM and Network costs.
+It does not apply to PV/LB and shared costs.

 ## Managing collections